 Ayurveda teaches us that are seven tissue layers in our body and our reproductive tissues are the final, most refined layer.
 This means that all nutrition goes through each tissue layer (about five days at each level), becoming more and more perfect at every layer.
 The reverse is also true—it takes thirty-five days to just begin to cleanse out wastes and toxins from this final tissue layer.
 Because of this, traditionally, a couple will go through an intense three-month cleanse.
 Here are three reasons why cleansing is so important.

 1. We are learning that our environment and diet literally can alter gene expression through the science of epigenetics.
+All input into our body (physical and mental) sends messengers to our DNA to turn “on” or turn “off” certain genes.
+By cleansing, we are able to reset the proper expression of genes that help us function optimally.

 2. Our body accumulates doshas (specific energies in the body corresponding to the five elements of ether, air, fire, water, and earth) when we are not able to properly eliminate excess doshas.
 Ayurveda believes these doshas can impact the seeds (the egg and sperm) as well as the fluids and nutrition that feed the male and female reproductive system.